viralplatipuss/SimpleFunctional/README.md

 }
 ```

-Your app should also be an immutable value-type.
+Your app should be an immutable value-type.
-This one checks for an input (as only the very first run of the app function will have a nil input), and if no input is found, request hello world be printed to the console.
+This one checks for an input (as only the very first run of the app function will have a nil input), and if no input is found, request "Hello World!" be printed to the console.
 It does not update the state of the app, but usually would.
 See the [weather app](https://github.com/viralplatipuss/SimpleFunctionalWeather/) for a better example.

 You want your run function to process the current state and possible input, and return any desired outputs **as fast as possible**.
 This function is the basis of your application and will be run, sychronously, every time there is a new input.
 It should not do any async operations, handle timing, or block the thread it's running on in any way.

-However, one of the biggest benefits to writing pure functional code with immutable value types only is that it makes multi-threading incredibly easy and safe.
+However, one of the biggest benefits to writing pure functional code with immutable value types only, is that it makes multi-threading incredibly easy and safe.
 To take advantage of that, I would create an AsyncIO type that can run a pure functional closure on a background thread within an IO Handler.
 The result being passed back to the top-level function as an input.
-The closure can happily capture any state from within the run function, as it's all immutable and thread-safe!
+The closure can capture any state from within the run function, as it's all immutable and thread-safe!

 An example could be a game, where the run function updates the world state and adds it to the IO as a rendering output.
 Then an IO Handler can render it to the screen on a different thread, while the run function could already be running again to process the next world state, as both threads can use the previous world state at the same time.

 Finally, we need to create the **ImpureApp**.
-This is the top level class for your application, that runs your pure app, but also handles the imperative IO code.
+This is a generic top level class for your application, that runs a pure app and handles IO.

 This should be created and started as early as possible.
-Usually in **AppDelegate.swift** or ***main.swift** in cases like Vapor apps.
+Usually in **AppDelegate.swift** or **main.swift** in cases like Vapor apps.
 You'll want to hold a strong reference to the **impureApp** for the duration of the application's lifecycle.
 Call **start()** to begin the app.